-The normal number of feeds a baby requires depends heavily on the age.
+The normal number of feeds a baby requires depends heavily on age.
 Young babies generally require a total of 8-12 feeds in a day.
 For older babies, this could change.
 Therefore, a baby refusing to feed once or twice in a day is quite different from a baby having only 3-4 feeds in a single day, with increased breast refusal.

 Can Breast Refusal Affect Your Baby?

 An infant refusing to nurse is not just disturbing to the mother but quite disturbing for the baby as well.
 The baby has been used to the mother’s touch and warmth and it is only something overwhelming that might cause a baby to stop opting for breastfeeding at all.

 It is important that your baby feels loved and wanted since those feelings and emotions of a close bond trigger the need to suckle on the mother’s breast.
 The skin-to-skin contact and the feeling of being in the arms of the mother play a vital role in letting your baby come back to normalcy.

 If there has been a change in the routine, going back to how things were before can assist your baby in getting back to a safe zone.

 The reduced number of feeds can result in your baby not getting as much nutrition as is required or even end up being dehydrated.
 In such cases, keeping a track of your baby’s health is highly important.
 This can be done by simply checking how many nappies your baby wets in a day.
 If the number is 6 or more than six, then that is a good sign that the fluid content in your baby’s body is at a healthy level.

 Another aspect to observe is your baby’s urine.
 If the urine is dark yellow and has some cloudy impurities, it might signify reduced water levels in the baby.
 Poop that is not in a standard yellow colour could point at digestive issues and its best to inform your doctor about these.